 Method 3: Using bool()

 This method will use the bool() Python function to check whether a dictionary is empty.
-If the dictionary is empty, it will return False; otherwise, True.
+If the dictionary is empty, it returns False; otherwise, it returns True.

-In this example, we are creating two dictionaries – the first dictionary is empty, and the second dictionary will hold one key-value pair.
+Example: In this example, we create two dictionaries: the first dictionary is empty, and the second dictionary will contain one key-value pair.

-After that, we will use the bool() function to check each of these dictionaries to check if it is empty.
+After that, we will use the bool() function to check each of these dictionaries to determine if they are empty.

 #create an empty dictionary